 How to get to Venice

-Venice airport is quite close to the island city centre.
+Venice airport is quite close to the island city center.
 For 14 EUR a boat takes you from the airport to the city.
 Another option is a bus that drops you at the train station in Venice.
 From there you can hop on a boat.
 Other than the boat, the bus runs for almost 24 hours a day.

 From Slovenia, Ljubljana to Venice with a car